-The findings from the regression model revealed that attitudes of pupils are the most important factor for determining the implementation of the RME curriculum in the Cape Coast Metropolis.
+Figure 10: Summary of the Comparative Importance of the Significant Factors in the regression model pupils are the most important factor for determining the implementation of the RME curriculum in the Cape Coast Metropolis.
 This factor contributed about 9.6% to the total variance in RME curriculum implementation process.
 The findings confirm studies by researchers (Acland, 1963; Anti & Anum, 2003; Grimmitt, 1978; Loukes 1961; Scriven, 1991; Wilson, 1971; Wright, 1999) that students' contribution (interest) is a key factor to effective teaching and learning of RME.
 They maintain that young people are likely to study RME when they are highly motivated and are also introduced to preliminary experiences relevant to their learning needs.
 Their findings also revealed that when learning experiences increase in intensity and complexity with increased manipulative skills pupils tend to have positive perceptions, dispositions and passion for the subject.